openwrt/packages/net/travelmate/files/README.md

 </code></pre>

 ## FAQ
-**Q:** What happen with misconfigured uplinks, e.g. due to outdated wlan passwords?
+**Q:** What happen with misconfigured, faulty uplinks, e.g. due to outdated wlan passwords?
-**A:** Travelmate tries n times (default 3) to connect, then the respective uplink SSID will be marked / renamed to '_SSID_\_err' and travelmate no longer attends this uplink.
-In this case use the builtin wireless station manager to update your wireless credentials.
+**A:** Travelmate tries n times (default 3) to connect, then the respective uplink will be marked as "faulty" in the JSON runtime file and hereafter ignored.
+To reset the JSON runtime file, simply restart travelmate.
 **Q:** How to connect to hidden uplinks?
 **A:** See 'example\_hidden' STA configuration above, option 'SSID' and 'BSSID' must be specified for successful connections.